The quantum tropical vertex: Scattering

 The family $T_S$ of tori has a natural Poisson structure, whose symplectic leaves are the torus fibers, and whose Poisson center is $R$.
 Explicitly, we have

 for every $H_m , H_{m'} \in R$ and $m, m' \in M$.
 The family $\hat{T}_S^{\hbar}$ of non-commutative tori is a quantization of the Poisson variety $T_S$.

 Let

-be a function on $T_S$ whose restriction to the fiber over the closed point $s_0 \in S$ vanishes, i.e.\ such that $H = 0 \mod \fm_R$.
+be a function on $T_S$ whose restriction to the fiber over the closed point $s_0 \in S$ vanishes, ie such that $H = 0 \mod \fm_R$.
 Then $\{H,-\}$ defines a derivation of the algebra of functions on $T_S$ and so a vector field on $T_S$, the Hamiltonian vector field defined by $H$, whose restriction to the fiber over the closed point $s_0 \in S$ vanishes.

 The time one flow of this vector field defines an automorphism